macmv/bamboo/README.md

   - The Rust version fixes that, with a lot of things done at compile time.
 The `data` crate reads from Prismarine data, and generates a bunch of source files that are also included at compile time.
+  - TODO: I recently learned about proc macros, and it might make sense to move the data crate to a proc macro, as that might help compile times a lot.
 - It's Rust
   - I didn't know rust when writing the first version, and I was very happy with Go at the time.
 However, after learning Rust, I couldn't bare to work with Go at all anymore.
-I think Go is a great language, but for speed, safety, and easy of use, I find Rust much easier to use.
+I think Go is a great language, but for speed, safety, and easy of use, I find Rust much better all around.
 - It's a re-write
   - Everything is better the second time around.
 I am able to copy a lot of the code from Go over to Rust, and things like chunk data/encryption can be implemented in a much better manner.
+  - I wanted to test the old proxy with the new server and vice versa, but the new GRPC format is totally incompatible.
+It is much better now, but is still a totally new format.